Airbus: Civilian

 The Airbus product line started with the A300 in 1972, the world's first wide-body, twinjet aircraft.
-The aircraft greatly benefited from the 1976 introduction of the ETOPS 90 rule, which allowed twinjet aircraft to operate up to 90 minutes (increased from 60 minutes) away from the nearest airport.
-Under the new rule the A300 was able to operate over the North Atlantic, the Bay of Bengal, and the Indian Ocean more efficiently than the trijets and four-engined jet aircraft offered by competitors.
-A shorter, re-winged, re-engined variant of the A300 known as the A310, followed in 1982.
-The aircraft would remain in production until 2007.
+Initial sales were slow, leading to calls to end the Airbus program.
+However, the aircraft would greatly benefit from the 1976 introduction of the ETOPS 90 rule, which allowed twinjet aircraft to operate up to 90 minutes—an increase from 60 minutes—away from the nearest airport.
+Under the new rule, the A300 was able to operate over the North Atlantic, the Bay of Bengal, and the Indian Ocean,  making it a more efficient alternative to the trijets and four-engined aircraft offered by competitors, leading to renewed airline interest and a sharp increase in sales.

-Building on its success with the A300, Airbus worked to develop a narrow-body aircraft, along with additional wide-body aircraft based on the A300.
+Airbus then developed the A310 to meet demand for a shorter but longer-range version of the A300.
+The aircraft also introduced a glass cockpit, which eliminated the need for a flight engineer, and a redesigned rear fuselage that used space more efficiently, creating additional capacity.
+The A310 was manufactured from 1981 to 1998.
+These design changes were later incorporated into the A300, resulting in the A300-600.

-The narrow-body efforts led to the launch of the A320 in 1987, which was, and continues to be, a major commercial success.
+Building on its success with the A300, Airbus developed a narrow-body aircraft that led to the launch of the A320 in 1987, which became and remains a major commercial success.
 The A320 was the first commercial jet to use a digital fly-by-wire control system.
-All Airbus aircraft developed since then have cockpit systems similar to the A320, making it easier to train crew.
-The success led Airbus to introduce a lengthened version, the A321 in 1993, along with the shorter A319 in 1995 and the even shorter A318 in 2002.
-In 2016, Airbus re-engined the narrow-body family, in a program called the A320neo (new engine option).
+All Airbus models developed since have adopted cockpit systems similar to the A320, making it easier for crews to transition between aircraft types.
+The success of the A320 led Airbus to introduce a lengthened version, the A321, in 1993, followed by the shorter A319 in 1995 and the even shorter A318 in 2002.
+In 2016, Airbus re-engineered the narrow-body family under a programme called the A320neo (new engine option).